If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Beetroot

-If you’ve never eaten homegrown beetroot before, get ready for a treat!
+If you’ve never eaten homegrown beetroot, get ready for a treat!

 Beetroot is also compact and easy to grow, so it’s ideal if you’re a beginner with a smaller garden.
-Beetroot seeds do well when they’re sown into the ground anytime from March-July, so now’s an ideal time to get your crop started.
+Beetroot seeds do well when sown into the ground from March to July, so now is an ideal time to start your crop.
 It usually takes around two months before beets are ready to eat, and you can pull them up when they’re about the size of a golf ball.

 Some of the easiest beetroot varieties include ‘Boltardy’, which has a classic deep red flesh, while ‘Boldor’ has vivid orange flesh and a sweeter flavour.
 For a gorgeous range of colours, you can try a rainbow mix.
 And make sure you keep the leaves, as these are delicious sautéed until tender!

-To learn more about growing your own beetroot, check out this RHS guide.
+To learn more about growing beetroot, check out this RHS guide.

 2. Salad leaves